 - Companies have the possibility to alert their Core rules related to SOEs: effects for their business.
-Governments can then • Non-discrimination and commercial considerations: - not allowed and subsidies to ailing companies are not possible without a viable restructuring plan. - Both Parties can provide aid to public services and Corporate governance: regulatory functions will enterprises (SOEs), designated monopolies (public general economic interest. privileges in order to ensure that trade liberalisation To target the most important SOEs from the trade and unfair behaviour of such companies.
+Governments can then • Non-discrimination and commercial considerations: - Unlimited guarantees (in amount or duration) are Transparency: Parties can request information on not allowed and subsidies to ailing companies are not possible without a viable restructuring plan. - Both Parties can provide aid to public services and Corporate governance: regulatory functions will enterprises (SOEs), designated monopolies (public general economic interest. privileges in order to ensure that trade liberalisation To target the most important SOEs from the trade and unfair behaviour of such companies.